dlcs/dlcs-net/DLCS.Mock/Generated-Docs/PortalUser.md

 ### enabled

-Whether the user can log in
+Whether the user can log in - for temporary or permanent rescinding of access.

 |domain|range|readonly|writeonly|